Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Methods

 \subsection{Model Evaluation}

-\paragraph{Alignment with primate vision.} The emergence of shape bias was measured using a cue-conflict dataset~\cite{geirhos2022imagenettrained} that combines the shapes and textures of ImageNet samples using style transfer~\cite{7780634}.
-To quantify the correspondence between model internal representations and biological V1 responses, we assessed the activations from the first computational block of each model using two complementary BrainScore~\cite{SchrimpfKubilius2018BrainScore, Schrimpf2020integrative} benchmarks: V1 neural predictivity~\cite{Freeman2013} and V1 response property~\cite{Marques2021.03.01.433495}.
-V1 neural predictivity evaluates the degree to which model-derived features can account for the variance in primate V1 neuronal responses via partial least squares (PLS) regression.
-In contrast, V1 response property quantifies RF tuning similarity by comparing the distributions of 22 neural response properties --- extracted from the same first-block activations --- to empirical V1 distributions.
-These properties span 7 functional categories: orientation tuning, SF tuning, response selectivity, RF size, surround modulation, texture modulation, and response magnitude.
+\paragraph{Alignment with primate vision.} Shape bias was measured using a cue-conflict dataset~\cite{geirhos2022imagenettrained} that combines shapes and textures of ImageNet samples using style transfer~\cite{7780634}.
+To quantify the correspondence between model internal representations and V1 responses, we assessed the activations from the first block of each model using two complementary BrainScore~\cite{SchrimpfKubilius2018BrainScore, Schrimpf2020integrative} benchmarks: V1 neural predictivity~\cite{Freeman2013} and V1 response property~\cite{Marques2021.03.01.433495}.
+V1 neural predictivity evaluates the degree to which model features can account for the variance in primate V1 responses via partial least squares (PLS) regression.
+In contrast, V1 response property quantifies RF tuning similarity by comparing the distributions of 22 response properties, extracted from the same first-block activations, to empirical V1 distributions.
+These properties span 7 functional categories: orientation and SF tuning, response selectivity, RF size, surround modulation, texture modulation, and response magnitude.

 \paragraph{Robustness evaluation.} To quantify robustness, we report a mean Robustness Score, defined as the mean top-1 accuracy across a diverse set of common corruptions, adversarial attacks, and domain shifts.
-To assess whether EVNets offer complementary gains to SOTA robustness training methods, we trained both a standard ResNet50 and our EVNet model using PRIME~\cite{10.1007/978-3-031-19806-9_36}.
-As an additional baseline, we included adversarial training with an \(L_\infty\) constraint of \(\|\delta\|_\infty=4/255\)~\cite{robustness} (AT\(_{L_\infty}\)).
-Additional training and evaluation details are provided in Supplementary Material~\ref{sec:sup_implementation}.
+To assess whether EVNets offer complementary gains to SOTA robustness training methods, we trained a standard ResNet50, a VOneResNet50 and an EVResNet50 using PRIME~\cite{10.1007/978-3-031-19806-9_36}.
+We included adversarial training with an \(L_\infty\) constraint of \(\|\delta\|_\infty=4/255\)~\cite{robustness} (AT\(_{L_\infty}\)) as a baseline.

 \paragraph{Image corruptions.} We evaluated model corruption robustness by measuring top-1 accuracy on the ImageNet-C dataset~\cite{hendrycks2019benchmarking}, which comprises 75 distinct corrupted variants of the ImageNet validation set.
 These corruptions are organized into 15 types applied at five severity levels, reflecting a specific real-world image degradation.
 The corruption types are further grouped into four broad categories: noise, blur, weather, and digital perturbations.